glowkeeper/glowkeeper.github.io/src/content/writing/stories/theMillwright.md

 "It's still somebody's idea of a joke.
 Pack your things—we're leaving."

 Before allowing the girls to dismantle her tent, Mikayla photographed the message and the bowl with her phone.

+Taking the bowl by its rim, she slipped it into a clean plastic bag.
+The police might want to examine it.

 The girls returned to their tents.
 Only when their attention had moved elsewhere did Mikayla touch one of the white letters.